 But I still feel you’d love to hear some breathtaking revelations.
 Okay, I’ve got one story indeed.

 When I was a small boy, I did love sweet condensed milk and especially dulce de leche.
 In Russia, it was quite difficult to buy dulce de leche, so most of the people made it at home.
 That wasn’t too hard.
 You just needed to put an unopened can of condensed sweet milk in a large pot of boiling water and boil it for a few hours.

 A piece of cake.
 Nothing dangerous.
 If you keep an eye at the level of water.
-The can has to be fully submerged in water.
-Always.
+The can must be fully submerged in water.
+All the time.